Personal Injury

 The aftermath of an accident can be stressful, especially after dealing with a traumatizing event.
 You should remember to take some crucial steps to ensure the best chance at securing compensation.

-• Contact an Illinois Personal Injury Lawyer — when you’ve been hurt in Schaumburg, you need help from a seasoned personal injury lawyer.
+• Contact a Schaumburg Personal Injury Lawyer — When you’ve been hurt in Schaumburg, you need help from a seasoned personal injury lawyer.
 They can help with your needs and ensure you’re on the road to recovery.

-What do I Need to Prove My Claim?
+What do I Need to Prove My Personal Injury Claim?

 Even when your case seems obvious, you still have to prove the at-fault party was responsible for your damages.
 You need evidence and a cohesive argument.
 You can start working on building your case after the accident.

-You can use police reports, incident reports, photos, videos, and expert testimony.
-You’ll work with your attorneys as they dig through possible leads and anything that could contest your claim.
+You can use police reports from the Schaumburg Police Department, incident reports, photos, videos, and expert testimony.
+Your injury attorneys can help you with litigation at the Cook County Circuit Court, Rolling Meadows Courthouse, as they dig through possible leads and anything that could contest your claim.
 Some cases will have more documentation than others, so it’s critical to work with an attorney who can help you find every thread possible.

-Do I Really Need an Illinois Personal Injury Lawyer?
+Do I Really Need a Schaumburg Personal Injury Lawyer?

 It is possible to file a claim alone after a Schaumburg accident.
 But you really shouldn’t have to deal with the stress of fighting insurance companies after their client hurt you.
 You might not be able to return to work, and your expenses could keep building.
 If your injuries are severe enough, you may not even be able to return to your previous role.
 However, an experienced attorney can help you build a case and search for every damage you can recover.

-Not only will your lawyer be able to work with the at-fault party’s insurer, but they will also use their knowledge of Illinois tort claims to ensure you’re seeking the maximum compensation available.
+Not only will your injury attorney be able to work with the at-fault party’s insurer, but they will also use their knowledge of Illinois tort claims to ensure you’re seeking the maximum compensation available.
 They can closely examine your case, find the weak points in the defendant’s case, handle negotiations, and help you establish a path to recovery.
-Your lawyer should care about your health and your case, seeing you as more than a payout.
+Your personal injury attorney should care about your health and your case, seeing you as more than a payout.

 If you’re hurt in Schaumburg because of someone’s negligence, you deserve the representation you need to help you recover your damages.
 At Staver Accident Injury Lawyers, P.C., we know that accidents can be traumatic.
 We’re ready to fight for you, to ensure your claim is heard and that all your legal bases are covered.